Roller shutter

-A roller shutter, security shutter, coiling door, roller door or sectional overhead door is a type of door or window shutter consisting of many horizontal slats (or sometimes bars or web systems) hinged together.
-The door is raised to open it and lowered to close it.
-On large doors, the action may be motorized.
-It provides protection against wind, rain, fire and theft.
-In shutter form, it is used in front of a window and protects the window from vandalism and burglary attempts.
+A roller shutter, security shutter, coiling door, roller door or sectional overhead door is a specialized type of door or window shutter consisting of multiple horizontal slats, bars, or web systems interconnected through hinges.
+The mechanism involves lifting the door to open it and lowering it to close.
+In the case of larger doors, an automated, motorized system may be employed.

+This versatile design offers comprehensive protection against various elements, including wind, rain, fire, and theft.
+When used as a shutter in front of windows, it serves as a formidable deterrent against vandalism and thwarting burglary attempts, reinforcing the security of the enclosed space.

 Applications

 Roller shutters have many applications including doors for vans, garages, kitchens, schools, prisons and warehouses.
-They are also commonly used as window blinds in some European countries, such as Germany and Spain.
+They are also commonly used as window blinds in some European countries, such as Italy, Germany, France and Spain.

-In some parts of the world, roller shutters are subsidized by local governments.
-In areas that are frequently exposed to inclement weather, roller shutters are used as a method of insulation, can protect windows against hail damage, and can be made to withstand high wind.
+These shutters serve as insulation in locations prone to harsh weather conditions, safeguarding windows from hail damage and designed to endure strong winds.

-In some municipalities, building owners may have to request a permit or are disallowed from having certain types of roller shutters on the exterior of their building.
+In specific jurisdictions, property owners might need to obtain a permit or face restrictions on installing specific types of roller shutters on their building exteriors.
 The cost of these systems can be significant, with the cost being upwards of $25,000-40,000.
 Plywood boards can also act as a similar deterrent to theft and burglary.